HuangLab-SYSU/brokerchain-academic/README.md

 - **Researchers** can use this project's open-source code to implement technological innovations at the bottom of the chain.
 - **Miners** can join the Testnet to earn mining rewards.
 Please visit the release page ( https://github.com/HuangLab-SYSU/brokerchain-academic/releases/ ) to download the miner client and join the network.
 - **Developers** can build dApps by deploying smart contracts to the embedded EVM.
 Please review the README.md to learn how to deploy/invoke smart contracts.
 - **Users** can initiate token-transfer transactions, invest in BrokerChain on-chain financial products, and participate in activities undertaken by on-chain applications using dApps.
-For example, when users use BrokerChain Wallet, their purposes can be subdivided into submitting transfer transactions, receiving payments, staking tokens to DeFi protocols, becoming a broker role (i.e., market maker) to earn liquidity staking income, receiving "faucet" tokens, participating in airdrops, and so on.
-Please visit the BrokerChain Wallet Project (https://github.com/HuangLab-SYSU/brokerwallet-academic/releases) to download the BrokerChain Wallet APP.
+For example, using BrokerChain Wallet, users can submit transfer transactions, receive payments, stake tokens to DeFi protocols, become a broker role (i.e., market maker) to earn liquidity staking income, receive "faucet" tokens, participate in airdrops, and so on.
+To download the wallet APP, please visit the BrokerChain Wallet Project (https://github.com/HuangLab-SYSU/brokerwallet-academic/releases).

 ### BrokerChain Token-issuing Plan